maxrjones/MantleCarbon-PoppingRocks/README.md

 ## Status

 This paper was published in Earth and Planetary Science letters, doi: 10.1016/j.epsl.2019.01.019.
-Comments, questions, and suggestions are appreciated through github issues or via e-mail to Meghan Jones (meghanj@alum.mit.edu).
+Comments, questions, and suggestions are appreciated through github issues or via e-mail to Meghan Jones (meghanj [at] alum.mit.edu).

 ## Acknowledgments and Support